redimp/otterwiki-documentation/installation.md

   [Service]
   User=www-data
   Group=www-data
-  WorkingDirectory=/path/to/an/otterwiki
+  Environment=OTTERWIKI_SETTINGS=/path/to/the/settings.cfg
   ExecStart=/path/to/an/otterwiki/env/bin/uwsgi --http 127.0.0.1:8080 --enable-threads --die-on-term -w otterwiki.server:app
   SyslogIdentifier=otterwiki

   [Install]
   WantedBy=multi-user.target
   ```

+  make sure to adapt the `/path/to` and that the configured User can read and write the database and the repository folder.

+11. Run `systemctl daemon-reload` and `systemctl start otterwiki.service`, check `systemctl status otterwiki.service` for errors.

+> [!NOTE]
-It's highly recommended to use a webserver as reverse proxy to connect to  uwsgi, see [Reverse Proxy](#reverse-proxy) below.
+> It's highly recommended to use a webserver as reverse proxy to connect to  uwsgi, see [Reverse Proxy](#reverse-proxy) below.

+If you want to skip the reverse proxy consider to bind uwsgi not to just the local ip `127.0.0.1`, but to all ips of the host running An Otter Wiki with `--http 0.0.0.0:8080`.

 # Reverse Proxy